Cable Straight Back Seated Row

 Instructions

-• Sit at cable row station with feet braced.
+• Sit at the cable row station with your feet braced.

-• Grip handle with neutral or close grip.
+• Grip the handle with a neutral or close grip.

 • Repeat without torso rocking.